Sambit1994/TDSE_SHO/README.md

 #Solution of the time dependent Schrödinger equation for a 1-D simple harmonic oscillator problem
 -------------------------------------------------------------------------------------------------

 The program solves the Schrödinger equation and determines the eigenvalues and eigenvectors for a 1-D simple harmonic oscillator (SHO) problem.
+The time-independent and time-dependent formalisms are provided.
+The general description is given below

+--

 For a one-dimensional system: